 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-All right, glad you're with us 259 days till you, the ultimate jury, get to go to the polls, and yeah, you can shock the world again.
+All right, glad you're with us 259 days till you, the ultimate jury, get to go to the polls.

-But I take nothing for granted, and that's just the way it is.
+And that's just the way it is.

 By the way, I want to give a shout out.

-I don't know, I if you've been watching what's going on in Mississippi, their Pearl River created water levels.
+I don't know, if you've been watching what's going on in Mississippi, their Pearl River created water levels.

-You know, they're expected to fall hopefully later this this week, saturated with days and days of rain.
+You know, they're expected to fall hopefully later this week, saturated with days and days of rain.

-The flooding in the state and in Tennessee also, impacting hundreds of homes.
+The flooding in the state and in Tennessee also impacting hundreds of homes.

 There's nothing worse.

-You know, you work your entire life, you want to get that home, you finally get that home, and then now you gotta go through, okay, uh getting all your stuff out of there.
+And then now you got to go through, okay, getting all your stuff out of there.

-Then you probably either you can treat it or you have to rebuild the whole house.
+And you probably either you can treat it or you have to rebuild the whole house.

 And then, okay, then you have to fight your insurance company over the flood zone.

-So it's a pain in the neck.
+It's a pain in the neck.

 Anyway, our thoughts and prayers are with our friends that are going through that right now.